Conor Murray: 2015–2018

-2019–present
+2019–2025

 Murray was ever-present for Ireland during the 2019 Six Nations Championship, starting in the 32–20 opening defeat against England, the 22–13 win against Scotland, the 26–16 win against Italy, the 26–14 win against France and the 25–7 defeat against Wales in the final round, a victory that saw the Welsh win the grand slam.
 He was selected in the 31-man Ireland squad for the 2019 Rugby World Cup, having featured in the warm-up match against England and the second warm-up against Wales.
 During the World Cup itself, O'Mahony started in Ireland's opening 27–3 win against Scotland, their shock 19–12 defeat against hosts Japan, the 47–5 win against Samoa in their final pool game, and in the comprehensive 46–14 defeat against New Zealand in the quarter-finals, which brought an end to Ireland's 2019 World Cup.

 Retained by new head coach Andy Farrell in his squad for the 2020 Six Nations Championship, Murray started in Ireland's 19–12 opening win against Scotland on 1 February 2020, and in their 24–14 win against defending champions Wales on 8 February, and their 24–12 defeat against England, before the tournament was suspended due to the COVID-19 pandemic.
 The tournament eventually resumed in October 2020, with Murray starting in Ireland's 50–17 win against Italy and the 35–27 defeat against France in their final fixture of the tournament.

 With the usual format of end-of-year international tests not possible due to the COVID-19 pandemic, Ireland instead participated in the Autumn Nations Cup.
 Murray was used as a replacement in the 32–9 opening win against Wales on 13 November and in the 18–7 defeat against England on 21 November, then started in the 23–10 win against Georgia on 29 November, and the 31–16 win against Scotland on 5 December, which secured a third-place finish for Ireland in the tournament.
 Murray was named in World Rugby's Men's 15s Team of the Decade for 2010–2019 in December 2020.